Retirement Income Planning: Are you doing it all wrong?

 “The COVID-19 pandemic, if it taught us nothing else, demonstrated the need for guaranteed and predictable sources of income.”- Teresa Kuhn.

 We live in an age of volatility and uncertainty.
 Even well-planned individuals find their wealth exposed to destructive forces such as inflation, declining interest rates, or natural disasters.
 That’s why old-fashioned, “one-size-fits-all” money advice and retirement planning are so ineffective for most people.
-It’s impossible, given the current economic climate, individual risk tolerances, and money mindsets, to just pick a template, customize it, and then forget about it.
+Given the current economic climate, individual risk tolerances, and money mindsets, it’s impossible to pick a template, customize it, and then forget about it.

 However, there are some best practices and principles that you can and should incorporate into the framework of a well-designed income and retirement plan.